stappersg/vBook/src/tuto/0/open-relay.md

 The server must only accept messages from the Internet that comply with :

-- The recipient is a Doe's family account, whatever the sender is (incoming messages).
+- The recipient is an account from Doe's family, whatever the sender is (incoming messages).
-- The sender is authenticated as a Doe's family account, whatever the recipient is (outgoing messages).
+- The sender is authenticated as an account from Doe's family, whatever the recipient is (outgoing messages).

 From the internal network, all IPs are allowed to send messages.